e-matteson/keypad-bluepill-example/README.md

 ## License

-This project is based on Jorge Aparicio's  [cortex-m-quickstart](https://github.com/japaric/cortex-m-quickstart) crate.
+This project is based on the [cortex-m-quickstart](https://github.com/rust-embedded/cortex-m-quickstart) template.

 Licensed under either of